jlh005/cse15l-lab-reports/lab5.md

 Title: Having trouble running my bash script

-What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?
+<b> What environment are you using (computer, operating system, web browser, terminal/editor, and so on)? </b>

 I'm using a Windows 11 OS on Visual Stuido Code on the bash terminal.

-Detail the symptom you're seeing.
+<b> Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
-Avoid saying “it doesn't work”.
+Avoid saying “it doesn't work”. </b>

 I'm trying to make a script that checks the name of a file and returns the file's name as an output.
 If the file doesn't exist, the output says the file doesn't exist.

-Detail the failure-inducing input and context.
+<b> Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
-Do your best to provide as much context as you can.
+Do your best to provide as much context as you can. </b>

 No matter what I do, it always says the file doesn't exist when it does and it says on line 3 I'm missing ']' when I don't think I am.
 Here's a screenshot of what I'm talking about.